mitmedialab/music-signaling/README.md

 1. Does it work on Windows/OS-X?

 # Bugs:
-1.If client connection error, we should abort instead of starting playback threads 2.On close, each song should not load
+1. If client connection error, we should abort instead of starting playback threads
+2. On close, each song should not load
-3.If modification sent when pop thread is done, it should be stored in queue, not dropped
+3. If modification sent when pop thread is done, it should be stored in queue, not dropped

 ** Currently working on this.